darx0r/poke/README.md

 # poke
-Everynody wants a simple, yet powerful, cheat-engine like capability on linux!
+Everybody wants a simple, yet powerful, cheat-engine like capability on Linux!
 Poke is a command-line tool with gdb-like syntax for live process memory patching based on ptrace.

 ## usage